-While total cost of ownership is a common consideration during ERP software selection, return on investment (ROI) is even more important.
-If you choose an ERP system based on ROI rather than total cost of ownership, your ERP project will result in increased business benefits.
+While total cost of ownership is a common consideration during ERP selection, ROI is even more important.
+If you choose an ERP solution based on ROI rather than total cost of ownership, you will realize more business benefits.

-Developing a business case will help you quantify the benefits you expect.
+The first step is developing a business case that quantifies the benefits you expect.
 This will guide you in improving your processes and defining your business requirements.
-Your ERP system will be more likely to deliver a high ROI if it’s configured based on optimized processes.
+ERP software is more likely to deliver a high ROI if it supports your optimized, future-state processes.